 The General Manager may use temporary employees if authorized in the budget to temporarily replace regular employees who are on vacation or other leave, to meet peak workload needs, or to temporarily fill a vacancy until a regular employee is hired.
 Temporary employees may be hired without competitive recruitment or examination, although all hiring processes must comply with state and federal laws.

 Compensation/Benefits: Temporary employees are eligible for overtime pay as required by law.
-Temporary employees normally do not receive are eligible for District benefits, as described in this manual including in Sections 6.4, 6.9, 7.1, and 7.2.
-The General Manager may negotiate District benefits for temporary employees on a case by case basis, considering the District's need for the employee, the employee's skills and abilities, and the estimated length of temporary employment with the District.
+Temporary employees are eligible for District benefits, as described in this manual including in Sections 6.4, 6.9, 7.1, and 7.2.